isthisthat/Pysheet/README.md

       --dataIdCol N, -i N   Column number (starting from 0) which contains the unique IDs.
 Enter -1 for auto-generating row IDs.
                             Default is 0 (first column)
-      --dataSkipCol N, -s N
+      --dataNoHeader, -n    dataSheet does not contain a header row --dataSkipCol N, -s N
                             Skip this number of rows from the top of the file --lockFile [LOCKFILE], -L [LOCKFILE]